Progress Software (NASDAQ:PRGS) Issues FY 2022 Earnings Guidance

+Progress Software (NASDAQ:PRGS – Get Rating) last released its quarterly earnings data on Tuesday, March 29th.
+The software maker reported $0.97 earnings per share for the quarter, topping the consensus estimate of $0.85 by $0.12.
+Progress Software had a return on equity of 39.08% and a net margin of 14.40%.
+The business had revenue of $147.51 million during the quarter, compared to analysts’ expectations of $139.24 million.
+During the same quarter last year, the business posted $0.82 EPS.
+The business’s revenue was up 11.9% on a year-over-year basis.
+Sell-side analysts predict that Progress Software will post 3.45 earnings per share for the current year.

-A number of brokerages recently issued reports on PRGS.
-Zacks Investment Research raised Progress Software from a hold rating to a buy rating and set a $52.00 target price on the stock in a research report on Thursday, April 7th.
-Citigroup lifted their target price on Progress Software from $48.00 to $52.00 and gave the company a neutral rating in a research report on Wednesday, March 30th.
-Finally, StockNews.com started coverage on Progress Software in a research note on Thursday, March 31st.
+A number of research analysts have recently commented on PRGS shares.
+StockNews.com started coverage on Progress Software in a research note on Thursday, March 31st.
 They issued a strong-buy rating for the company.
-One analyst has rated the stock with a hold rating, four have given a buy rating and one has issued a strong buy rating to the company.
-Based on data from MarketBeat, the stock presently has a consensus rating of Buy and a consensus price target of $56.00.
+Zacks Investment Research raised Progress Software from a hold rating to a buy rating and set a $52.00 price objective for the company in a research report on Thursday, April 7th.
+Finally, Citigroup raised their price objective on Progress Software from $48.00 to $52.00 and gave the company a neutral rating in a research report on Wednesday, March 30th.
+One research analyst has rated the stock with a hold rating, four have given a buy rating and one has issued a strong buy rating to the stock.
+Based on data from MarketBeat.com, the stock currently has an average rating of Buy and an average target price of $56.00.

 Progress Software Corporation develops, deploys, and manages business applications.
 The company offers OpenEdge, a development software, which builds multi-language applications for secure deployment across various platforms and devices, as well as cloud; developer tools that consists of components for user interface development for Web, mobile, desktop, chat, and AR/VR apps, as well as automated application testing and reporting tools; Sitefinity, a web content management and customer analytics platform; Corticon, a business rules management system that provides applications with decision automation and change process, and decision-related insight capabilities.